 This minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
 Instead, it wedges a replacement valve into the aortic valve’s place.
 The surgery may be called a transcatheter aortic valve replacement (TAVR) or transcatheter aortic valve implantation (TAVI).

-Usually valve replacement requires an open heart procedure with a “sternotomy.”, in which the chest is surgically separated (open) for the procedure.
-The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place.
+Instead of an open-heart procedure involving a “sternotomy”, the TAVR or TAVI procedure can be done through small openings that leave all the chest bones in place.

 A TAVR procedure is not without risks, but it provides beneficial treatment options to people who may not have been candidates for them a few years ago while also providing the added bonus of a faster recovery in most cases.

 TAVR is performed using one of two different approaches:

 - Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest

 - Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.

 For more information, visit the American Heart Association.